Tom Brady: 2005 and 2006 seasons

-In the postseason, the Patriots first hosted their division rivals, the New York Jets, in the Wild Card Round.
+In the postseason, the Patriots first hosted their division rivals, the Jets, in the Wild Card Round.
 The Patriots defeated the Jets 37–16, as Brady went 22–34 for 212 yards and two touchdowns.
-The Patriots traveled to San Diego to take on the San Diego Chargers in the Divisional Round.
+The Patriots traveled to San Diego to take on the Chargers in the Divisional Round.
 This was Brady's first playoff game in his home state of California.
-Brady and the Patriots struggled against the Chargers, whom many had picked as favorites to win Super Bowl XLI.
-With eight minutes left in the fourth quarter and the Patriots down by eight points, Brady and the Patriots started a key drive that would ultimately decide the game.
-During the drive, Brady threw a fourth-down interception to safety Marlon McCree, but wide receiver Troy Brown forced a fumble on McCree that wide receiver Reche Caldwell recovered to convert the first down.
+The Patriots struggled against the Chargers, whom many had picked as favorites to win Super Bowl XLI.
+With eight minutes left in the fourth quarter and the Patriots down by eight, Brady and the Patriots started a drive that ultimately decided the game.
+Brady threw a fourth-down interception to safety Marlon McCree, but wide receiver Troy Brown forced a fumble on McCree that wide receiver Reche Caldwell recovered to convert the first down.
 With a new set of downs, Brady threw a touchdown pass to Caldwell and Faulk scored the two-point conversion to tie the game.
-On what would be the Patriots' final drive, Brady threw a 49-yard pass play to Caldwell, setting up a Stephen Gostkowski field goal that gave New England a 24–21 lead with 1:10 remaining.
-The Chargers drove down the field, but Nate Kaeding missed a game-tying field goal attempt, as the Patriots held on to win.
+On what would be the Patriots' final drive, Brady threw a 49-yard pass play to Caldwell, setting-up a field goal that gave New England a 24–21 lead with 1:10 remaining.
+The Chargers drove down the field, but missed a game-tying field goal attempt, as the Patriots held on to win.

-In the AFC Championship, the Patriots traveled to Indianapolis to play the Indianapolis Colts, marking the third time the Patriots played the Colts in four postseasons.
+In the AFC Championship, the Patriots traveled to Indianapolis to play the Colts.
 The Patriots led at halftime, 21–6; however, Peyton Manning led the Colts to a comeback.
-Brady threw a late-game interception and the Patriots lost the game to the Colts, 38–34.
+Brady threw a late-game interception and the Patriots lost, 38–34.
 Brady finished the loss 21 of 34 for 232 yards, one touchdown, and one interception.